hamza-boudouche/autodev/Readme.md

 AutoDev exposes a REST API that makes it possible to manage sessions by sending HTTP requests.
 The OpenAPI documentation of AutoDev will soon be released.

-The features that distinguishe AutoDev from cloud providers, that are also capable of creating databases and servers automatically, are its ability to provide browser based code editors (or IDEs) that are preconfigured with the tools that you requested, and its simplicity, because it makes the provisioned environment very similar to what a traditional equivalent local environment would be (with all of the requested services accessible on localhost).
+The features that distinguishe AutoDev from public cloud providers, that are also capable of creating databases and servers automatically, are its ability to provide browser based code editors (or IDEs) that are preconfigured with the tools that you requested, and its simplicity, because it makes the provisioned environment very similar to what a traditional equivalent local environment would be (with all of the requested services accessible on localhost from within the in-browser IDE).

 # Architecture
 ![Architecture diagram](./images/arch.png)